 Pell rose from a small-town football player to Pope Francis’ third in command.
 He was infamous for the scandalous child sexual allegations surrounding him, the related trial, conviction, and the acquittal that shocked Australia.

 In this article, we explore Pell’s timeline from Ballarat to the Vatican, highlighting important dates and events in Pell’s lifetime.

 Cardinal George Pell: A Timeline

-- 1941 – George was born in Ballarat Victoria, to a strict Catholic mother and heavyweight boxing champion father.
+- 1941 – George was born in Ballarat, Victoria, to a strict Catholic mother and a heavyweight boxing champion father.

 - 1963 – Studied at the Pontifical Urbaniana University in Rome.
 It was here his connection with Rome began.

 - 1966 – Pell was ordained as a Catholic Priest.
 He studied church history at Oxford, achieving a doctorate.

 - 1972 – Pell returned to Ballarat.
 He started out as an assistant parish priest in Swan Hill.
 He continued his education in Melbourne, earning a Master of Education.